MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

 2. Network

-   - **Folder name**: `2_streetsegment_network`
+   - Folder name: `2_streetsegment_network`
-   - **Required shapefiles**: Underlying street segments used within HASTUS at different resolutions, covering the whole of Queensland, including .shp files and their related .dbf and .shx files as follows:
+   - Required shapefiles: Underlying street segments used within HASTUS at different resolutions, covering the whole of Queensland, including .shp files and their related .dbf and .shx files as follows:
        - `production_streetsegment_high.shp`
        - `production_streetsegment_medium.shp`
        - `production_streetsegment_low.shp`
-   - **File naming convention**: File names should be kept as listed above.
+   - File naming convention: File names should be kept as listed above.
 If the received raw file names are different, the user should rename them accordingly.
-   - **Example**:
+   - Example:
        ```sh
        1_raw_data/
        ├── 1_hastus/